LonamiWebs/Telethon/readthedocs/extra/basic/entities.rst

 The library will call the ``.resolve()`` method of the request, which will resolve ``'username'`` with the appropriated :tl:`InputPeer`.
 Don't worry if you don't get this yet, but remember some of the details here are important.

+Full entities
+*************

+In addition to :tl:`PeerUser`, :tl:`InputPeerUser`, :tl:`User` (and its
+variants for chats and channels), there is also the concept of :tl:`UserFull`.

+This full variant has additional information such as whether the user is blocked, its notification settings, the bio or about of the user, etc.

+There is also :tl:`messages.ChatFull` which is the equivalent of full entities for chats and channels, with also the about section of the channel.
+Note that the ``users`` field only contains bots for the channel (so that clients can suggest commands to use).

+You can get both of these by invoking :tl:`GetFullUser`, :tl:`GetFullChat` and :tl:`GetFullChannel` respectively.